Medical Debt Is Top Reason Consumers Hear From Collection Agencies

 If that happens, consumer protections could be even more important.
 Before the health law passed in 2010, some states passed hospital fair pricing laws that generally restricted how much hospitals could charge uninsured patients for care to no more than what is paid by public and private insurers.
 The law typically also required hospitals to provide free care to low-income uninsured patients.

-The laws were often initiated in response to aggressive billing and collection practices by hospitals, which would charge uninsured patients far higher rates than those paid by insured patients, who benefitted from discounts negotiated by their health plans.
+The laws were often initiated in response to aggressive billing and collection practices by hospitals, which would charge uninsured patients far higher rates than those paid by insured patients, who benefited from discounts negotiated by their health plans.

 The health law drew on elements of state fair pricing laws, and Sen. Chuck Grassley, R-Iowa, was instrumental in adding those provisions, according to Rukavina.
 As such, they may be more likely to be retained in a Republican replacement to the law.